lilive/Freeplane-Jumper/README.md

 To start searching with Jumper, you usually run it with a keyboard shortcut.
 This is better because Jumper is designed to be used with the keyboard.
 The default keyboard shortcut is `Ctrl+Shift+J`.
 However, you can run Jumper with the menu `Edit > Find > Jumper`.

-During the installation process, you can refuse to assign `Ctrl+Shift+J` and choose another one.
+During the installation process, you can refuse to assign `Ctrl+Shift+J` to Jumper and choose another one.

 ### Search something